 MAD Stability

 The Moroccan dirham operates under a managed float, pegged to a basket of EUR (60%) and USD (40%).
-This provides relative stability compared to fully floating currencies, but MAD has gradually weakened against the euro.
-Holding stablecoins (USDC/USDT) provides a hedge against further depreciation while maintaining spending capability.
+This provides relative stability compared to fully floating African currencies, but the MAD has gradually weakened against the euro (1 EUR = 10.7 MAD in 2020, approximately 11.0-11.2 MAD in 2026).
+The peg provides a floor but not full protection.
+Holding stablecoins (USDC/USDT pegged to USD) provides a hedge against further depreciation while maintaining spending capability through crypto cards.

 Supported Exchanges & Wallets in Morocco